 Visiting Friends and Family Abroad

-Even if you've been to the country many times before, you should still set aside time to prepare.
+Even if you've been to the country many times before, you should still set aside time to prepare and check the latest information.
 Visiting a home from home abroad should be treated like any other holiday overseas.

-What you need to remember when visiting friends and family abroad:
+Here’s what you need to remember when visiting friends and family abroad:

 - Take a copy of your passport and travel documents with you

-- If you have dual nationality, there might be benefits to travelling on one of your passports, but not the other
+- If you have dual nationality, there might be benefits to travelling on one of your passports, but not the other.

 - If you're visiting a country that is prone to malaria, take antimalarials.
 If you've lived there before, it doesn't make you immune to the disease

 - When you visit friends and family, you might want to take presents or bring souvenirs home with you.
 Find out what you are allowed to take with you and what you can bring back to the UK.

 - Products made from endangered animals or plants, as well as meat and dairy products are not allowed to be brought back into the UK.
 There are also often limits on the value of goods you can take into a country.